TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-formatting.md

 ```

 And the result is:

             ![MonthViewDefinition Formatting Properties](images/radscheduleview_features_formatstringsmonthview.png)

-# TimelineViewDefinitionTimelineViewDefinition

-Setting the formatting properties in TimelineViewDefinition like this:
+# TimelineViewDefinitionTimelineViewDefinitionSetting the formatting properties in TimelineViewDefinition like this:

  __XAML__